voussoir/timesearch/README.md

 timesearch
 ==========

+# CRITICAL (2018 01 29):

+[Reddit is in the process of removing the timestamp search feature which makes timesearch possible](https://www.reddit.com/r/changelog/comments/7tus5f/update_to_search_api/dtfcdn0/).
+Please message them and let them know that this feature is important to you.
+Thank you.

+---

 I don't have a test suite.
 You're my test suite!
 Messages go to [/u/GoldenSights](https://reddit.com/u/GoldenSights).

 Timesearch is a collection of utilities for archiving subreddits.